 Obama earlier yesterday expressed confidence that he and Congress would reach an agreement.

 “I am confident we can get our fiscal situation dealt with,” Obama told reporters during a news conference in Bangkok, where he began a three-nation trip.
-Obama also spoke over the weekend about the issue with business leaders including Berkshire Hathaway Inc. (A) Chairman and Chief Executive Officer Warren Buffett, Apple Inc. (AAPL) CEO Tim Cook, JPMorgan Chase & Co.
-(JPM) CEO Jamie Dimon, Boeing Inc. (BA) CEO Jim McNerney and Costco Wholesale Corp.
-(COST) CEO Craig Jelinek, according to a White House official.
+Obama also spoke over the weekend about the issue with business leaders including Berkshire Hathaway Inc. (A:US) Chairman and Chief Executive Officer Warren Buffett, Apple Inc. (AAPL:US) CEO Tim Cook, JPMorgan Chase & Co.
+(JPM:US) CEO Jamie Dimon, Boeing Inc. (BA:US) CEO Jim McNerney and Costco Wholesale Corp.
+(COST:US) CEO Craig Jelinek, according to a White House official.

 Representative Tom Price, a Georgia Republican on the tax- writing House Ways and Means Committee, stopped short of ruling out a tax increase, though he rejected Obama’s proposal to let tax cuts on the wealthy lapse, saying that it wouldn’t raise enough revenue.